Skip to content

 • Do not run this command frequently.
 The incremental sync mechanism keeps the cache current for normal operations.

-CALL qb_sync_table('customers');
+CALL qb_sync_table('accounts');

-CALL qb_sync_table('invoices');
+CALL qb_sync_table('items');

 This is more targeted than qb_rebuild_all() and completes much faster when you only need to refresh one table.
+It returns a one-row result describing the outcome (for example, the number of rows synced).

 Lists all available QuickBooks tables: